LNL3D/LNL3D.github.io/docs/updatingsoftware.md

 !!! warning inline-end "Before Proceeding, Power Off Your Printer."
-    The motherboard should be updated with 5V power provided by USB.
+    The motherboard should be updated with 5V power provided by USB connection.

  You will need the following items:

 - [x] Windows PC
+- [x] CH340 drivers installed and Xloader
 - [x] Included USB A to USB B Cable
 - [x] Firmware suited for your specific unit